notaz/picodrive/README.md

 ### compiling

 For platforms for which release builds are supplied the most easy way is to use the release script in tools/release.sh.
-The script requires toolchains to be installed locally, depending on the platform to build.
 See the release script for details.
-To make a platform release build use
+To make a platform build use

 > tools/release.sh [version] [platforms...]

-This will deliver a zip files for each platform in a the release-[version] directory.
+This will deliver a file for each platform in a the release-[version] directory.

-A list of platforms for which this is possible can be obtained with
+A list of platforms is in the release script.

-> configure --help

-If you want to build an executable for a unixoid platform not listed in the platform list, just use
+If you want to build an executable for a unixoid platform not listed in the platform list, try using

 > configure --platform=generic